stefanholek/rl/README.txt

     Interface to the active readline completion.
 Used to interact with readline when a completion is in progress.

+history
+    Interface to readline history.
+Used to read and write history files and to manage history entries.

 readline
     The readline interface module.
 Contains everything
-    known from the standard library plus extensions specific to the completion package.
-The ``completer`` and ``completion`` interfaces make use of this module, and you should rarely need to interact with it directly.
+    known from the standard library plus extensions specific to the rl package.
+The ``completer``, ``completion``, and ``history`` interfaces make use of this module, and you should rarely need to interact with it directly.

-cmd
-    A subclass of ``cmd.Cmd`` using completion's version of readline.

 generator
     A factory turning a callable into a ``completion_entry_function`` that